 Employees of certain subsidiaries are entitled to receive benefits from a provident fund, which is a defined contribution plan.
 The employee and the employer both make monthly contributions to the plan at a predetermined rate of the employees' basic salary.
 The Group has no further obligations under the plan beyond its monthly contributions.
 The fund is administered and managed by the relevant agencies.
-Forfeited contributions totalling HK\$0.1 million (2019: HK\$0.2 million) were used to reduce the current year's level of contributions during the year and insignificant amounts were available as at 31 December 2020 (2019: insignificant amounts) to reduce future years' contributions.
+Forfeited contributions totalling HK\$0.2 million (2020: HK\$0.1 million) were used to reduce the current year's level of contributions during the year and no forfeited contribution was available as at 31 December 2021 (2020: insignificant amounts) to reduce future years' contributions.

-36 Ultimate Holding Company
+35 Ultimate Holding Company

-As at 31 December 2020 and 2019, approximately 66% of the issued share capital of the Company was owned by CK Hutchison Holdings Limited ("CKHH").
+As at 31 December 2021 and 2020, approximately 66% of the issued share capital of the Company was owned by CK Hutchison Holdings Limited ("CKHH"), which was incorporated in the Cayman Islands with limited liability.
 The directors regarded CKHH as the Company's ultimate holding company.

-37 Related Party Transactions
+36 Related Party Transactions